stsobhani/stsobhani/README.md

 - 💼 Software Engineering & IT Intern @ Campbell & Company
 - 🔬 Researching AI adoption in higher education @ Gemstone Honors College
 - 📍 Clarksburg, MD
-- 📫 Best way to reach me is [LinkedIn](https://www.linkedin.com/in/shayansobhani) — happy to share my email there
+- 📫 Best way to reach me is [LinkedIn](https://www.linkedin.com/in/shayansobhani), happy to share my email from there.

 ---